infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 	- More emotions [stuff](https://www.conovercompany.com/the-importance-of-emotional-awareness-in-communication/)
 - Maybe ==main villain== is school system, well, the big villain at least
 	- ==Supporting enemies== are students - while also casually suicidal, also a social being, induces social anxiety
+- MAKE A SPOTIFY PLAYLIST FOR EACH CHARACTER LMAO

 Mind:
 - You are only given a small amount of time to be mentally there, cus school takes up a that much time.
 So when the player are sent to the dimension, intentionally design the time limit so that they cant reach a deep enough part (underlying darkness, strange fruit) maybe do [this](https://www.youtube.com/watch?v=eqlHpPzS22U&t=74s&ab_channel=Brackeys)